 Who We Are

 Habitat for Humanity is a glocal nonprofit housing organization working in local communities across all 50 states in the U.S. and approximately 70 countries.

 Beaches Habitat for Humanity is your local Habitat, serving Eastern Duval County including the three Jacksonville Beaches communities.

-Beaches Habitat operates locally in partnership with Habitat for Humanity International, working toward Habitat's vision of a world where everyone has a decent place to live.
+Beaches Habitat operates locally in partnership with Habitat for Humanity International, working toward our shared vision of a world where everyone has a decent place to live.

-We partner with families and individuals in the Jacksonville Beaches communities to build or improve a place they can call home.
-Habitat homeowners help build their own homes alongside volunteers and pay an affordable mortgage.
+Families and individuals in your community partner with Beaches Habitat to build or improve a place they can call home.
+Beaches Habitat homeowners help build their own homes alongside volunteers and pay an affordable mortgage.

 Recognizing the importance of education in empowering people to build strength, stability, and independence, Beaches Habitat also offers educational programs to promote academic achievement and excellence among our homeowners and their families.